The AbstrAct Observer

 here we got:

 answering some questions.
-We have already observed his experimental / field recordings / drone work here.
+We have already observed his experimental / electronic work here.

 [1.
 IDEA]